Common Shoulder Injuries: Diagnosis and Treatment

 The Diagnosis and Treatment of Common Shoulder Injuries

 The flexibility of the shoulder joint enables movement and rotation of the arms to the front, above, to the side, and behind the body.
 As such, the shoulder is subject to instability and injury.
 Studies indicate that 16 to 34% of the general population suffers from shoulder pain, with a sizeable number of these related to rotator cuff pathology.
 Injuries may be related to athletic activities, trauma, overuse, or the wear and tear of aging that can lead to osteoarthritis.
-According to the U.S. Consumer Product Safety Commission, more than 609,000 people visited U.S. hospital emergency rooms for shoulder injuries in 2014.
+According to the U.S. Consumer Product Safety Commission in relation to shoulder injury diagnosis, more than 609,000 people visited U.S. hospital emergency rooms for shoulder injuries in 2014.
 Of these, an estimated 186,000 were strains and sprains, 109,000 were fractures, and 79,000 were dislocations.

 Shoulder Injuries Treatment Options